 Instructions

-- Transfer batter into a pastry bag.
+- Transfer the batter into a pastry bag.

-- Once done take out and let cool completely
+- Once done take out and let cool completely.

 - In a small bowl combine your cinnamon and sugar and mix.